Opposition/Cancellation/Concurrent Use No.____________________

 Defendant [insert name]

-Information disclosed by any party or non-party witness during this proceeding may be considered confidential, a trade secret, or commercially sensitive by a party or witness.
-To preserve the confidentiality of the information so disclosed, either the parties have agreed to be bound by the terms of this order, in its standard form or as modified by agreement, and by any additional provisions to which they may have agreed and attached to this order, or the Board has ordered that the parties be bound by the provisions within.
-As used in this order, the term "information" covers both oral testimony and documentary material.
+Information disclosed by any party or non-party witness during this proceeding may be considered (1) Confidential or (2) Confidential – For Attorneys’ Eyes Only (trade secret/ commercially sensitive) by a party or witness.
+To preserve the confidentiality of the information so disclosed, the parties are hereby bound by the terms of this Order, in its standard form or as modified by agreement approved by the Board, and by any additional provisions to which they may have agreed and approved by the Board.
+As used in this Order, the term "information" covers documentary material, electronically stored information (“ESI”), testimony, and any other information provided during the course of this Board proceeding.

-Parties may use this standard form order as the entirety of their agreement or may use it as a template from which they may fashion a modified agreement.
-If the Board orders that the parties abide by the terms of this order, they may subsequently agree to modifications or additions, subject to Board approval.
+Parties may use this Order as the entirety of their agreement or may use it as a template from which they may fashion a modified agreement, subject to Board approval.

 TERMS OF ORDER